sebma/.chdist/README.md

 # .chdist
-"sources.list" file for some Linux Ubuntu distributions for the "chdist" tool.
+"sources.list" file for some Linux Ubuntu distributions for the `chdist` tool.